gingerbeardman/gingerbeardman.github.io/_posts/2022-03-31-working-with-classic-macintosh-text-encodings-in-the-age-of-unicode.md

 ### ScummVM

 What on earth does a point-and-click video game engine have to do with text encoding?
 Well it turns out that in July 2021 at the same time I was trying to solve this problem so where the ScummVM team.
 They needed a tool to be able to handle Japanese media that contained games that run on their engine and so created [dumper-companion](https://github.com/einstein95/scummvm/blob/master/devtools/dumper-companion.py).
 It was a pretty good solution once it had [support for MacJapanese added](https://github.com/scummvm/scummvm/pull/3485) in the same way it had been for HFSExplorer.
-But it was far too slow, reading the whole disk into memory at once, and it still had problems with the out-of-range characters.
+But it was far too slow, reading the whole disk image into memory at once, no mean feat for a 650MB CD-ROM image, and it also had problems with the out-of-range characters.

 ### Tickle